 Is watching TV for free on the Internet legal?

-Yes, and no. Depending on how you are watching TV on the Internet determines if it is legal or not.
-Often (but not always), the easiest method of determining if the content is legal or not is if the content you are viewing contains advertisements or a sponsor.
+Yes, and no. Depending on how you are watching TV on the Internet determines if it's legal or not.
+Often, the easiest way to determine if the content is legal is if it contains advertisements or a sponsor.
 The producers of the content cannot afford to release their content without some type of sponsorship.
 If you are downloading or watching TV without commercials or sponsorship, it may be illegal.

 If you are downloading or viewing illegal content, it can be a security risk since many of the sites hosting the content are supported by malware.

 Where are places on the Internet that I can watch TV for free and legally?